stefan-bergstein/Utilizing-the-Kaggle-Python-Docker-Container-image/README.md

 ![input data](/images/input-data.jpg)

 ### Run the notebook
 Now it is time to run the notebook in your local Kaggle environment.
-Navivate to the code directory and open the notebook.
+Navigate to the code directory and open the notebook.
 ![open-notebook.jpg](/images/open-notebook.jpg)

 The notebook opens in a new browser tab and from here you can run, modify, try-out anything ...